 But from time to time we hear people refer to unfamiliar situations as “unchartered territory.”
 Adding the extra “er” is an easy mistake to make.
 The words sound very familiar and have the same number of syllables.
 Unchartered, however, has a different meaning.
 A charter is a document that establishes the existence and the purpose of something, such as a city or a corporation.
 Although it is true that unknown territory also has no charter, it just isn’t the correct way to use the expression that indicates the wilderness of the territory, or the unfimiliarity of the situation.

-Now that the confusion between uncharted and unchartered is cleared up, let’s note that there are worst words to mix up.
+Now that the confusion of uncharted vs. unchartered is cleared up, let’s note that there are worst words to mix up.
 Confusing Leapards and Lepers would lead to the malapropism: “Jesus healing leopards.”
 And luckily the meaning of unchartered isn’t the exact opposite of our intended meaning.
 But, of course, precision matters when it comes to language (and when it comes to anything else worth doing, really!).
 If you want to properly convey that a situation is unknown and possibly perilous, the meaning will be lost if you mistakenly use unchartered.

 We have several articles on this website that address confusing word pairs.
 You can start with affect vs. effect.